mda-diaz/jobcopilot/README.md

 Runs a pipeline that:

-1. Fetches jobs from the last 24–72 hours across Indeed, LinkedIn, and Adzuna (Spain)
+1. Fetches jobs from the last 24–72 hours across Indeed, LinkedIn, and Adzuna
 2. Scores each job 0–100 against your profile — skills, seniority, work mode, deal-breakers
 3. Filters to the top 5 and skips anything you've already seen
 4. Rewrites your CV summary and key bullets for the top 3 roles